Print

 Description

-Thai pickled mustard greens (Pak Gad Dong) is a delicious pickle vegetable used in many Thai dishes as a tasty side dish to boost flavors.
+Thai pickled mustard greens (Pak Gad Dong) are a delicious pickle vegetable used in many Thai dishes as a tasty side dish to boost flavors.
 If you love the strong taste of pickles, olives, capers, or any tasty pickled vegetables, you’ll love this recipe!

 Ingredients